Ghost-8D/data_science_capstone/pitch_presentation/wordProphet.md

 news and twitter data was used.
 N-grams were extracted from the corpus and then used to build the predictive text model.

-Various methods were explored to improve speed and accuracy using natural language processing and text mining techniques.
+Various methods were used in order to improve the speed and accuracy of the predictor, using natural language processing and text mining techniques.
 </small>

 ========================================================